JNYWU/BetterMich/README.md

 - Sort or reverse sort by Distinction
 - Multiple-select filter for distinction and city
 - Instant search for restaurant name, city, or type
-- One tap to call or navigate to the restaurant
+- One tap to call or navigate to the restaurant (phone call will not work on simulator, please run on actual device to test the feature)

 ## Future Plans
 - Seperate Sustainable from distinction filter options, it should be independent